bbgit/bbgit.github.io/README.md

-### Conditions as of May 7, 2025 at 4:44:29 PM CDT
+### Conditions as of May 7, 2025 at 4:49:49 PM CDT

 Temperature: 66.50 &deg;F

 Feels like: 66.50 &deg;F

-Humidity: 85%
+Humidity: 82%

-Wind Direction: ENE
+Wind Direction: N

-Windspeed: 0.0 mph
+Windspeed: 1.1 mph

-Wind Gust: 0.0 mph
+Wind Gust: 1.6 mph

 ---